NMAK23006U Interpretable Machine Learning

 Re-exam

-If the the two mandatory homework assignments were not approved before the ordinary exam they must be resubmitted.
-They must be handed in three weeks before the re-exam and must be approved before the commencement of the re-exam.
+If the one mandatory homework assignment was not approved before the ordinary exam it must be resubmitted.
+The mandatory homework assignment must be handed in three weeks before the re-exam and must be approved before the commencement of the re-exam.

 Criteria for exam assesment